nsongst/senior-dog-health-care/pages/behaviors.md

 ## Seizures

 🔵 **Aura (Pre-Ictal Phase)**

   - Some dogs may exhibit changes in behavior or show signs of anxiety or restlessness before the actual seizure occurs.

 🔵 **Loss of Consciousness**

   - During a seizure, a dog may lose consciousness and appear unresponsive to their surroundings.

 🔵 **Muscle Rigidity (Tonic Phase)**

   - The muscles may stiffen, causing the dog to fall over or become rigid.
 This phase is usually brief.

 🔵 **Convulsions (Clonic Phase)**

   - This phase involves rhythmic jerking movements of the limbs or the entire body.
 The dog may paddle their legs or exhibit twitching.

 🔵 **Salivation and Drooling**

  - Excessive salivation or drooling is common during and after a seizure.

 🔵 **Chomping or Gnashing of Teeth**

   - Dogs may exhibit jaw movements, including chomping or gnashing of teeth.

 🔵 **Loss of Bowel or Bladder Control**

   - Some dogs may involuntarily urinate or defecate during a seizure.

 🔵 **Post-Ictal Phase**

   - After the seizure, a dog may appear disoriented, confused, or tired.
 Some dogs may seek comfort from their owners during this phase.

 🔵 **Temporary Blindness or Changes in Vision**

-  <span style="color: green; font-size: large;">&bull;</span> In some cases, dogs may experience temporary blindness or changes in vision during a seizure.
+  - In some cases, dogs may experience temporary blindness or changes in vision during a seizure.

 ## Chronic Allergies